+Any chances of the Galaxy C7 2017?
 Samsung is all set to launch their new Galaxy Note series flagship Galaxy Note 8 in their Galaxy Unpacked event scheduled for August 23rd in New York.
-We might also see the launch of the new Galaxy C series smartphone Galaxy C7 2017 that has already been approved by the US FCC few days back with two different model numbers including SM-C7100 and SM-C7108 that confirmed the dual rear camera setup for the device.
+We might also see the launch of the new Galaxy C series smartphone Galaxy C7 2017 which has already been approved by the US FCC a few days back with two different model numbers including SM-C7100 and SM-C7108 that confirmed the dual rear camera setup for the device.

-Another file of FCC approval of the device comes with the images of the device that shows us the rear and front panel view including the dual rear camera setup that we have already seen in the TENAA listing of the device.
+Another file of FCC approval of the device comes with images of the device that shows us the rear and front panel view including the dual rear camera setup that we have already seen in the TENAA listing of the device.
 The FCC listing further comes with some tests with the device and confirms that it will have connectivity options like 4G LTE with VoLTE, Bluetooth 4.2 LE, WiFi and other options as well.

-Other options available are a single 16-megapixel rear camera with dual-tone LED flash and f/1.9 aperture, an 8-megapixel front facing camera with f/1.9 aperture, a fingerprint sensor, a 3300mAh battery with Qualcomm Quick Charge 3.0 feature and connectivity options includes 4G LTE, Wi-Fi 802.11 a/b/g/n/ac (2.4 + 5GHz), Bluetooth v 4.2, GPS and NFC.
-It measures 156.6×77.2×6.7 mm and weights 165 grams. it comes with Gold, Pink Gold, Silver and Grey color options.
+Other options available are a single 16-megapixel rear camera with dual-tone LED flash and f/1.9 aperture, an 8-megapixel front-facing camera with f/1.9 aperture, a fingerprint sensor, a 3300mAh battery with Qualcomm Quick Charge 3.0 feature and connectivity options include 4G LTE, Wi-Fi 802.11 a/b/g/n/ac (2.4 + 5GHz), Bluetooth v 4.2, GPS and NFC.
+It measures 156.6×77.2×6.7 mm and weighs 165 grams. it comes with Gold, Pink Gold, Silver and Grey colour options.